tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

     ![MongoDB Compass connect](./assets/mongo_compass_connect.png)

     MongoDB Compass will auto-detect the connection string you copied.
-To connect, edit and provide your own database password in the `<password>` section.
+To connect, edit and provide your database password in the `<password>` section.
 When entering your password, make sure that any special characters are URL encoded.

 * Once you've completed the authentication procedures, you'll be taken to the database dashboard: